lightningrodlabs/where-old/DESIGN.md

 ### Where

-Specifies a contextualized a location in a Space.
+Specifies a contextualized location in a Space.
 Note that the meta would not need to include data already included in Entry headers like timestamp and provenance.  *Where* instances are added as links to Space entries for lookup.

 ``` rust
 struct Where {